NanetteXD/NitroGen/README.md

 # NitroGen
+Open-Source Discord Nitro Codes Generator.

+## About
-Open-Source Discord Nitro Codes Generator
+NitroGen is an Open-Source Discord Nitro Codes Generator.
+This program generates a Discord code and saves it to a text file.

 ## Usage for users
 1. Download the latest version from [the releases folder](releases/)